nhselect/step1-training/content/items/user-guide-video.md

 order: 3
 optional: true
 ---
-We are currently working on a series of how to videos, which will mirror the processes covered in the user guide above.
-This will be released in September so please check back.
+We are currently working on an introductory video - this will be released soon so please check back.